I remembered who I was as soon as I started meditating and honoring the power of presence.

 And yes, I did feel like a popstar for a day :) I’m forever grateful for this, because during my agency years clients paid millions yearly hounding us to get this exact type of press feature, but this unique opportunity is rare and can’t ever be promised.

-from nyc, to MAMA maui
+from nyc to ATX, BY WAY OF MAMA maui

-After years of dreaming of a life by the sea and jungle among diverse community, entrepreneurs, and eco-friendly farmers, I finally listened to my own advice and moved to Maui.
+After years of dreaming of a life by the sea and jungle among diverse community, entrepreneurs, and eco-friendly farmers, I finally listened to my own advice and moved to Hawaii.
 “Listen to those little whispers, anything that is calling softly, or loudly!”

 And so… the journey continues.
 Will you join me?